chrischristakis/ryflect/README.md

     <img src="./res/ryflect-logo.jpg" alt="ryflect" width="800px"/>
 </p>

-## What is is?
+## What is it?

 ![ryflect](https://ryflect.ca) is a once-a-day journaling MERN app with a focus on providing an intuitive platform to write journals, with the ability to leave journals for yourself that you can only open in the future.
-It hopes to provide a clean UI, encrypted data, an easy visualization of your writing habits each year, and an uncluttered workflow to write down your thoughts each day.
+It is made to provide a clean UI, encrypted data, an easy visualization of your writing habits each year, and an uncluttered workflow to write down your thoughts each day.

 ## How is info secured?